hytest-org/hytest/apps/README.md

-The contents of this folder contain notebooks that contain code used to build apps used by the HyTEST project.
-Currently, we only have one example app, but additional apps may be added in the future.
-Descriptions of the what each of the current notebooks demonstrate are provided below:
-- `CONUS404_Panel_App.ipynb`: builds a panel app that visualizes a map of the CONUS404 daily dataset with a dropdown picker to select the data variable, time step, and basemap
+The contents of this folder contain demos of building panel apps.